HPD 2.3 Standard

 What’s New In HPD v2.3

-The Health Product Declaration Collaborative (HPDC) released HPD Open Standard v2.3, including revisions to the standard’s instructions and format on May 12, 2022.
-HPD v2.3 is in the process of being implemented in the HPD Builder.
-When it is implemented, it will become the current “Effective” version of the HPD Open Standard, with that date listed here.
+The Health Product Declaration Collaborative (HPDC) released HPD Open Standard v2.3, including revisions to the standard’s instructions and format, on May 12, 2022.
+This release includes the publication of revisions to the standards instructions and format, which can be downloaded on this page.

 The following summarizes key themes and changes in HPD v2.3.